Eomys/pyleecan-doc/code.contribution.rst

 Develop class methods
 ''''''''''''''''''''''

-The methods of the class are developed in the folder **Methods/subfolder1/subfolder2**.
+The methods of the classes are developed in the folder **Methods/subfolder1/subfolder2**.

-- **subfolder1** corresponds to the type of the topology( machine, lamination, slot, etc.)
+- **subfolder1** corresponds to the type of the topology (machine, lamination, slot, etc.)
 - **subfolder2** is the name of the class.

 These  methods  are  imported  and assigned to the correct class during the automated code generation according to the csv doc.